The Weird Circle

 The Spectre of Tappington

-Charles returns from India to visit his friends, and stays in an old oak guest room in their large mansion, which is reportedly haunted by the Spectre of Tappington.
+Charles returns from India to visit his friends, and stays in an old oak guest room in their large mansion.
+The room is reportedly haunted by the Spectre of Tappington.
 Over the course of the following morning, Charles discovers that his trousers are being stolen pair-by-pair.
-Initially believing the events to be an unfunny joke, he goes on to see the ghost himself.
+Initially believing the events to be an unfunny joke being played upon him, he goes on to see the ghost himself.

 The Strange Judgment